S3 method for class 'tbl_lazy'

 Behavior

 Takes an object with PNA proximity scores in long format and returns an object with proximity scores in a wide format.
-The proximity score table contains various spatial metrics along with p-values for each protein pair and component.
+The proximity score table must contain the following columns:

-The wide format is an array-like object with dimensions (markers_1 * marker_2) x components, where each cell is filled with a value for a selected spatial metric.
+The wide format is an array-like object with dimensions pair x components, where pair is defined as the combination of "marker_1" and "marker_2" separated by the separator, and where each element in the array is filled with a value for a selected spatial metric.

 Different outputs are returned depending on the input object type:

-• PNAAssay/PNAAssay5: returns an Assay or Assay5 with marker pairs in rows and components in columns
+• PNAAssay/PNAAssay5: returns an Assay or Assay5 with marker pairs in rows and components in columns.
+Columns are ordered according to the order of the components in the PNAAssay/PNAAssay5.

-• Seurat object: returns the Seurat object with a new Assay or Assay5 with marker pairs in rows and components in columns
+• Seurat object: returns the Seurat object with a new Assay or Assay5 with marker pairs in rows and components in columns.
+Columns are ordered according to the order of the components in the Seurat object.

 As many methods provided in Seurat operates on Assay/Assay5 objects, it can sometimes be convenient to make this conversion if you wish to use these methods on spatial metrics in the proximity score table.
 For instance, if we want to compute a UMAP on the proximity scores with RunUMAP, we need the values to be formatted in an Assay/Assay5.
 This also makes it possible to use various visualization functions such as VlnPlot or FeaturePlot to show the distribution of proximity scores.